osu-cascades/smartserve-camera/README.md

 Important note: Some of these libraries take a **long** time to install.

-(c) 2018 Taylor Mallory, Justin Tappert, and Yong Bakos.
+&copy; 2018 Taylor Mallory, Justin Tappert, and Yong Bakos.
 All rights reserved.